 Curtain grommets provide a stylish and modern look to your home, and they slide easily along your curtain rod for quickly opening and closing your curtains.
-At Sailrite®, we offer two types of curtain grommets: a durable plastic and a metal.
+You can also use these large-opening grommets for shower curtains.
+At Sailrite®, we offer two types of curtain grommets: durable plastic and metal.
 Deciding which one you need depends on the tools you have and the look you want for your curtains.
 In this short video, we’ll talk about the differences between plastic and metal curtain grommets and how to install each one.

 We offer two sizes (2-inch and 1-9/16-inch) of metal curtain grommets in four colors: nickel, black, brass and antique finish.
 Metal curtain grommets are suitable for any weight of curtain fabric.
 These brass curtain grommets are durable and sturdy, and they last longer than plastic curtain grommets.
 They’re also more professional looking than their plastic counterparts.
 Metal curtain grommets are intended for indoor use only.
 If used on outdoor curtains, the color will darken over time and the metal may stain the curtain material.
 Lastly, metal curtain grommets require the C.S.
 Osborne W-1 Hand Press and the corresponding size grommet dies to install them, so they are the more expensive choice of the two.